AshutoshMohanty07/Candor/README.md

 Collecting honest feedback is difficult because people often hesitate to share opinions openly.

-Candor reduces that friction by allowing anyone to send anonymous messages while ensuring that only the intended recipient can access their inbox.
+Candor reduces that friction by allowing anyone to send anonymous messages while ensuring only the intended recipient can access their inbox.

 ---